consultwebs/validpoint/validpoint/addons/laweval-website-h1-addon/README.md

 ```
 npm install
-npm install --save validpoint
+npm install --save ../validpoint
 ```

-To use validpoint and its addon, initialize a new app, then add validpoint and any addons:
+To use validpoint and this addon, initialize a new app, then add validpoint and any addons:

 ```
 mkdir newapp